 The Travel Map of Vietnam is clearly presented, conveniently packaged, and annually updated.
 At first glance, it seems lack of detail and fold-out format, but, over the years, this map is the only one that does add some new roads to its content with each new edition.
 It may be not easy to find a new copy of this map, but you can try finding it at the nearest Bookstore.

-It is an incredibly useful tool to have on a road trip in Vietnam.
+It is an incredibly useful tool to have on a road trip to Vietnam.
 3G and 4G are readily available all over Vietnam, making access to online maps relatively easy.
-Besides, many of online maps are now available offline too.
+Besides, many online maps are now available offline too.
 However, they are not infallible and even satellite images can’t keep up with the pace of Vietnam’s road building.

 Google Maps (https://www.google.com/maps) is the most famous online maps.
 Many roads that aren’t marked on printed maps are clearly visible on Google Maps, and the GPS function is a great help when you’re on the road.
 However, you cannot use it without the Internet connection.
 Google cannot keep up with the pace of change in Vietnam as well.